Kirk von Ackermann: Disappearance

 He was employed by Ultra Services of Istanbul, Turkey when he disappeared in Iraq on October 9, 2003.
 His car was found empty on a road between Kirkuk and Tikrit, with his equipment and $40,000 still inside.
-On December 14, 2003, his colleague, Ryan G. Manelick was gunned down just after leaving Camp Anaconda.
+He had called a colleague, Ryan G. Manelick, a short while earlier to say that he had a flat tire and needed a jack.
+On December 14, 2003, Ryan G. Manelick was gunned down just after leaving Camp Anaconda.
 The Major Procurement Fraud Unit (MPFU) at U.S. Army Criminal Investigation Command (USACIDC) is investigating.

 The CID have not given a firm conclusion on when or where von Ackermann may have died, although these is a presumption that it may have happened on October 9, 2003, in a botched kidnapping attempt.
 They still, however, refuse to give out information on his case which is still "active."
 Von Ackermann's body was never found.

 The Defense POW/MIA Accounting Agency lists Von Ackermann as one of five remaining missing servicemen or DOD contractors since the onset of Operation Desert Storm.